-I’m a very experienced person-centred counsellor, and have worked in Kendal since 2005, both for charitable organisations and in private practice.
-I’ve worked with clients on a wide range of issues including
+I’m a very experienced person-centred counsellor, and worked in Kendal from 2005-2022, both for charitable organisations and in private practice.
+I facilitate a range of groups, and have worked with clients on a wide range of issues including

 - relationship and work challenges